PsychNeuro/ed1/book/chapter-05.md

 One of the oldest areas of research in psychology is known as **psychophysics**, which goes back to the 1860's and the work of Gustav Fechner, and concerns the relationship between perception and the detailed physical properties of a stimulus.
 One of the main questions of interest here is the *threshold* level of stimulus intensity that can just barely be detected, which tells us how sensitive our sensory systems are, as summarized in [@fig:fig-modalities] in terms of the **absolute threshold**.
 A key issue in determining this threshold is in coming up with an appropriate definition of what it means that a stimulus can be detected --- what if you can't quite detect it all the time, but still most of the time --- does that count?
 The widely adopted convention has been to use a *50% probability of detection* for the threshold, such that half the time you detect it and half the time you don't.

 We can also determine the **discrimination threshold** or **just-noticeable difference** (*JND*), which is how big of a *difference* between two different stimuli that can be reliably detected (again typically at the 50% probability level).
 One of the most exciting results in psychophysics is that this JND is a function of the intensity of the stimuli, and the famous **Weber's Law** (named for Ernst Weber who discovered it back in the 1830's) says that it is a constant proportion of the intensity.
 For example, if people can detect differences in fairly dim lights of say 5 percent relative to the brightest of the two lights, then to detect differences in much brighter lights, the raw differences must also be much larger, exactly in proportion to the increased intensity of the lights.
 This proportion (e.g., 5% in this example) is known as the **Weber fraction**.
+Weber's Law is exactly what the *contrast* coding of neurons would predict --- neurons respond to the *relative* balance of inputs coming in, and when you scale those inputs up or down in strength, then it is really just the percent difference that matters for a neuron's firing.

 ## Summary